 JOE JORDANO – University of Pittsburgh

-Jordano enters his 20th season at Pitt as the winningest coach in team history, with 536 victories.
+Jordano entered his 20th season at Pitt as the winningest coach in team history, with 536 victories.
 After building the Panther program into a regional power in the Big East, Jordano led the team's transition into the ACC in 2014.
 Now competing in the NCAA's premier baseball conference, Pitt entered the national spotlight by upsetting four nationally ranked teams in 2016.
 The 2016 season also saw five Panther's selected in the MLB draft, including the first 1st-round draftee in Jordano's tenure ( T.J.
 Zeuch, 21st overall pick).
-A well-respected clinician and ABCA convention speaker (2015), Jordano last presented at the PA Coaches Clinic in 2009.
+A well-respected clinician and ABCA convention speaker (2015), Jordano is a two-time presenter at the PA Coaches Clinic.

 JUSTIN DEHMER– One Pitch Warrior

 Dehmer's record-setting 88-game winning streak as head coach at Martensdale-St. Mary's High School culminated with three consecutive Iowa state titles (2010-2012).
 Garnering national attention for his revolutionary approach to coaching, Dehmer launched 1 Pitch Warrior in 2012 to share his secrets to success.
 Captivating audiences across the country with his powerful message, Dehmer has appeared at conventions in 12 different states as well as the ABCA event (2014).
-Popular with PA Coaches Clinic attendees in 2013, Dehmer returns to Pittsburgh with presentations focusing on mastering the mental game and building team cohesion.
-Visit Dehmer's website at 1pitchwarrior.com to see all of the valuable resources 1 Pitch Warrior has to offer.
+Popular with PA Coaches Clinic attendees, Dehmer was a two-time presenter at the clinic.
+Visit his website at 1pitchwarrior.com to see all of the valuable resources 1 Pitch Warrior has to offer.

 ROLANDO GARZA – Pepperdine University and YOUNGJIN YOON - Lotte Giants (KBO)